The Value of In Situ

 - Based on increased understanding of the structure-property relationship, the materials optimum performance can be defined.

-- The processing & synthesis procedure is then improved in order to obtain a material with desired structure and the intended properties & relating performances.
+- The processing & synthesis procedure is then improved in order to obtain a material with desired strucure and the intended properties & relating performances.

 The Current Limitations of Conventional TEM